raybellwaves/CFOpenData/doc/notes.rst

 TO DO

+Workout why woman's score is showing random names at the start (first 27 names) and delete these.

 Crossfit converts time (duration) into a score by using total number of seconds Keep the time and store it as a TimeDelta (e.g. ...)
 Test writing a DataFrame with strings, integers and Time Delta's